pvcraven/web-development-class/source/semester_2/03_java_environment/java_environment.rst

 Ok!
 That was *too much work*.
 Let's deploy our web applications using an IDE.

 Download and install IntelliJ_.
+The free version does NOT have the tools we need.
+You can get
-The free version works fine, or you can get a `student license`_ with an e-mail that ends in ``.edu``.
+a `student license`_ with an e-mail that ends in ``.edu``.
+Please do this.

-It is also possible to use Eclipse, but IntelliJ seems to be the better choice now.

-Go ahead and enable these options while installing:
+The default tools are ok when installing.

 .. image:: intellij_plugins.png
     :width: 600px